 This popular Jewish and Italian deli serves traditional and specialty sandwiches in the middle of their grocery store.
 This is a great stop for breakfast, lunch or a snack!
 Plus beer nerds will love their selection of craft brews available by the bottle.

 Local boutiques line the street and offer everything from jewelry to clothing, accessories and more.
-If looking for a unique, vintage-inspired piece, head to Grandmother’s Buttons or Century Girl.
+If looking for a unique, vintage pieces, head to Century Girl.
 For something more modern, Monomin and Elle offer contemporary looks.
 If you’re inspired by the glitter, sequins, textures and patterns are what embodies New Orleans style, there’s no better place to check out than Saint Claude Social Club.
 Inspired by women’s parlors of days past, Saint Claude feels like the type of place where you could stop and stay awhile, and maybe even make a friend or two.
 Check them out for everything from unique, handmade jewelry to vintage finds, housewares and more.